Traditional country house style

 A beautifully-presented period property set around a pretty private courtyard, the Steward’s House comprises the private west wing of an impressive Grade II* listed country house set high on the banks of the River Tweed with superb views down river to the historic Union Bridge which links England and Scotland.

 Inside, the spacious accommodation is presented in traditional country house style with interesting antique items and original artworks alongside a contemporary kitchen and bathrooms for guest’s comfort.
 Downstairs there’s a large sitting room with log fire (logs are provided), Wi-Fi, HD TV with Freeview, DVD player and selection of DVDs and an impressive selection of games and interesting books.
 The kitchen is extensively equipped and includes ample cookware and cookery books for keen cooks.
-The cloakroom, utility room and external boot / rod room provide ample storage space for outdoor kit.
+The cloakroom and utility room provide ample storage space for outdoor kit.

-Guests also have use of the superb original wood-panelled billiard room in the opposite wing of the house complete with full size billiard table.
+Guests also have use of the superb original wood-panelled billiard room in the opposite wing of the house complete with full size billiard table along with air hockey and table football in addition to table tennis in an adjacent outbuilding.

 Upstairs the four individually-styled bedrooms are presented with muted Farrow and Ball paint colours, superb bespoke linen curtains and fabulous cashmere and wool throws.
 To ensure a restful night’s sleep, the beds are made up with high quality Egyptian cotton bed linen, feather and duck down duvets and pillows and Arran Arromatics toiletries are provided.